rutian/rutian.github.io.NEW/_posts/2017-10-22-new-website.md

 Redid website with Semantic-UI and Jekyll.

+Will still be updating the styles a bit, but most of the content is now up.

 Old CSS was messy and difficult to maintain.
 Now it is better.

 Screenshot of old website with handcoded CSS: